Just as a chariot is verbalized

-These explanations reflect a nihilistic attitude.
+These explanations been given here by NKT teachers reflect a nihilistic attitude.
 This nihilistic attitude is wide spread within the NKT and permeates the minds and arguments of the majority of NKT followers, including NKT teachers.

 A sidetrack reflection about pure and impure minds and labelling